vakurshakov/xpic/README.md

 make PETSC_ARCH=linux-mpi-opt check
 ```

 If configure cannot automatically download the package, you can use a pre-downloaded one.
 Once the tarfile is downloaded, the path to this file can be specified to configure and it will proceed to install this package and then configure PETSc with this package.
+For example, one can download `f2cblaslapack` package locally and pass the configuration option `--download-f2cblaslapack=/path/to/local/f2cblaslapack-X.Y.Z.q.tar.gz`

 #### 3. Compiling and running `xpic`